Dr Marsha Vannicelli

 Impact on Health

-For many top executives, work stress can create health issues (such as high blood pressure, weight gain, alcohol problems) and work obligations may make it difficult to take time needed for self-care.
+For many top executives, work stress can create health issues (such as high blood pressure, weight gain, alcohol problems) and work obligations may make it difficult to take the time needed for self-care.